Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Conclusion

 \section{Conclusion}

 In this work, we propose GPAT, a novel approach that leverages GPI and difference rewards for ZSC in AHT.
 In contrast to previous methods that use a single policy from a pretrained library with online inference or train a single policy robust to diverse teammates, we dynamically leverage the entire library of pretrained policies at every time step by applying a GPI policy.
 We address the impact of the distribution shift induced by new teammates on the GPI policy through difference rewards.
 We empirically demonstrate that this more exhaustive use of prior knowledge improves performance in three simulated environments relative to baselines.
 We also include a multi-robot demonstration of our method.
-Future directions include theoretically analyzing our approach and expanding to the online adaptation setting by developing sample-efficient ways to update pretrained policies.
+Future directions include theoretical analysis, considering online adaptation, and considering partial observability.